jamie2210/CI_MS4_PP/README.md

 [Live webpage](https://poster-prints-8ff329d79ba2.herokuapp.com/)

-Poster Prints is an ecommerce poster website allowing users to purchase printed, framed and mounted posters developed for Milestone 4 as milestone project 4 as part of the Code Institute - Level 5 Diploma in Software Development course (Full stack).
+Poster Prints is an ecommerce poster website allowing users to purchase printed, framed and mounted posters developed for Milestone Project 4 as part of the Code Institute - Level 5 Diploma in Software Development course (Full stack).

 - There are two types of users
     - An admin(administrator) user account